 6.1.3.6.4.2.2 Operation Definition

-This custom operation updates an individual PDU session resource in the H-SMF and/or provide the H-SMF with information received by the V-SMF in N1 SM signalling from the UE.
+This custom operation updates an individual PDU session resource in the H-SMF or SMF and/or provide the H-SMF or SMF with information received by the V-SMF or I-SMF in N1 SM signalling from the UE.

 This operation shall support the request data structures specified in table 6.1.3.6.4.2.2-1 and the response data structure and response codes specified in table 6.1.3.6.4.2.2-2.